Introduction to MySQL UPDATE Trigger

 Output:

 Explanation: The trigger name is Updated_Sales_Data.
-The trigger_event is “UPDATE” and trigger_time is “BEFORE”.
+The trigger_event is “UPDATE” and the trigger_time is “BEFORE”.
 The trigger will act upon the table “InitialSales”.
-As per query, if any update is made to column “qty”in InitialSales table, a new entry will be added in the SalesUpdatetable, with old value and new value of “qty” column.
+According to the query, whenever a update is made to the “qty” column in the InitialSales table, a new entry will be inserted into the SalesUpdate table, containing the old and new values of the “qty” column.
 Any updates made to the InitialSales table will automatically initiate the trigger.
 No need to explicitly execute the trigger every time.

 And SalesUpdate table as below:

-Let’s execute a query to make an update in the qty column in the InitialSales table.
+Let’s execute a query to update the qty column in the InitialSales table.

 Code: